Mathematical Methods of Theoretical Physics: Subspace

 \section{Subspace}

-\marginnote{For proofs and additional information see \S 10 in \cite{halmos-vs}} A nonempty subset ${\frak M}$ of a vector space is a {\em subspace} or, used synonymuously, a {\em linear manifold} , if, along with every pair of vectors ${\bf x}$ and ${\bf y}$ contained in ${\frak M}$, every linear combination $\alpha {\bf x} + \beta {\bf y}$ is also contained in ${\frak M}$.
+\marginnote{For proofs and additional information see {\S}10 in~\bibentry{halmos-vs}.} A nonempty subset ${\frak M}$ of a vector space is a {\em subspace} or, used synonymously, a {\em linear manifold} , if, along with every pair of vectors ${\bf x}$ and ${\bf y}$ contained in ${\frak M}$, every linear combination $\alpha {\bf x} + \beta {\bf y}$ is also contained in ${\frak M}$.

 If ${\frak U}$ and ${\frak V}$ are two subspaces of a vector space, then ${\frak U}+{\frak V}$ is the subspace spanned by ${\frak U}$ and ${\frak V}$; that is, it contains all vectors ${\bf z}={\bf x}+{\bf y}$, with ${\bf x}\in {\frak U}$ and ${\bf y}\in {\frak V}$.